AdobeDocs/commerce-knowledge-base.en/help/how-to/general/restore-a-db-snapshot-from-staging-or-production.md

 ---
 title: Restore a DB snapshot from Staging or Production
-labels: Cloud,Magento Commerce Cloud,commit,how to,DB,snapshot,database,dump,Adobe Commerce,cloud infrastructure
+labels: Cloud,Magento Commerce Cloud,commit,how to,DB,snapshot,database,dump,Adobe Commerce,cloud infrastructure,cluster
 description: "This article shows how to restore a DB snapshot from Staging or Production on Adobe Commerce on cloud infrastructure."
 ---

 # Restore a DB snapshot from Staging or Production

-This article shows how to restore a DB snapshot from Staging or Production on Adobe Commerce on cloud infrastructure.
+This article shows how to restore a DB [!DNL snapshot] from [!DNL Staging] or [!DNL Production] on Adobe Commerce on cloud infrastructure.

 ## Affected products and versions